Skip to content

 b) School of Graduate Studies Final Oral Examination (FOE)

-Arrangements for the PhD Final Oral Defense and for the preparation of the final thesis are given at length in the SGS calendar.
+Procedures for arranging Final Oral Examination can be found here.
 The dissertation and the necessary documents must be submitted at least eight weeks prior to the oral exam.
 See the Graduate Department of Public Health Science academic policies for forms and information for thesis preparation, including guidelines on multiple paper dissertations, and arranging the defense.

 • Click here for Producing Your Thesis guidelines on SGS website